• Skip to primary navigation

 Instructions

-• Add in the butternut squash, potato, cumin, nutmeg, turmeric and pour in the chicken stock, add a splash apple cider vinegar, season generously with salt and add in the brown sugar.
+• Add in the butternut squash, cumin, nutmeg, turmeric and pour in the chicken stock, add a splash apple cider vinegar, season generously with salt and add in the brown sugar.

 • Close pressure cooker and lock and set to "pressure cook" on high for 20 minutes.
 At the end of cooking, move the pressure release valve to its venting position.
 When the pressure has fully released, unlock and open the pressure cooker and remove the pot from the base.
 Blend, using an immersion blender, until smooth.